SukkoPera/N64PadForArduino/README.md

 ## Using the Library
 The N64/GC protocol only uses a single data pin, which is driven in an open-collector fashion.

 The N64 protocol is so fast that the only reliable way to decode it on a 16 MHz Arduino is using interrupts and an ISR written in assembly language.
 The library supports both *external* interrupts (i.e.: INT0, INT1, etc.) and *pin-change* interrupts (PCINT0, PCINT1, etc.), so you can use almost any pin.
 The biggest drawback is that you must choose your pin at compile time.
 This can be done in the [pinconfig.h file](https://github.com/SukkoPera/N64PadForArduino/blob/master/src/protocol/pinconfig.h).
-By default, it will use pin 2 on an Arduino Uno and pin 3 on a Leonardo.
+By default, it will use pin 3 on all the supported platforms (Uno/Nano/Leonardo/Mega).
 (On a side note, I have tried to get rid of this restriction, I succeeded for the C part but I never managed to make the assembly part fast enough, with PCINTs; feel free to try and submit a Pull Request though :)).

 On the Leonardo, the library will also use Timer1, since it needs to disable the Timer0 interrupt (the one used by `millis()`) while it's talking with the controller for reliability reasons.